-Mammalian cell culture can easily deplete grant funds and a lot of companies are eager to help you with this!
+Mammalian cell culture can easily deplete grant funds and a lot of companies are eager to help you to perform cell culture on a budget!
 But you don’t always have to buy fancy equipment or hot new reagents to get the job done.
 Sometimes you can alter protocols to use expensive reagents sparingly.
 Here are a few tips I have learned to help you save money, preserved for those ‘career-making’ experiments.

 Cell Freezing Chambers